eunos-1128/openstructure/modules/doc/actions.rst

   nucleotide linking according to the component dictionary 4) removal of atoms that are not defined for respective residues in the component dictionary.
 Except step 1), every cleanup is logged and a report is available in the json outfile.

+  Only polymers (protein and nucleic acids) of model and reference are considered for ligand binding sites.
+The mapping of possible reference/model chain assignments requires a preprocessing.
+In short: identical chains in the reference are grouped based on pairwise sequence identity (see --chem-group-seqid-thresh).
+Each model chain is assigned to one of these groups (see --chem-map-seqid-thresh param).
+  To avoid spurious matches, only polymers of a certain length are considered in this matching procedure (see --min_pep_length/--min_nuc_length param).
+  Shorter polymers are never mapped and do not contribute to scoring.

   Ligands can be given as path to SDF files containing the ligand for both model (--model-ligands/-ml) and reference (--reference-ligands/-rl).
 If omitted,